kristianmandrup/cream/README.markdown

 ### Devise links

 The project [devise links](http://github.com/kristianmandrup/devise-links) adds more convenience for creating view links to trigger Devise session actions.

+## Authorization system

+There is support for the [CanCan](http://github.com/ryanb/cancan) Authorization system.
+I have created a [Cancan permits](http://github.com/kristianmandrup/cancan-permits) gem that adds the concept of Permits for each role (see below).

+_Note:_
+You are most welcome to provide "plugins" for other permission frameworks!

 ## Roles